Strict comparison and stable rank one: Introduction

 \section{Introduction}

-Let ${\cal Z}$ be the Jiang-Su algebra, a unital infinite dimensional simple amenable \CA\, with a unique tracial state such that its ordered $K$-theory is exactly the same as that of the complex field $\C$ (\cite{JS}).
-As a \CA, ${\cal Z}$ is isomorphic ${\cal Z}\otimes {\cal Z}.$ This simple amenable \CA\, ${\cal Z}$ is in fact the unique \CA\, (up to isomorphism) in the UCT class which has the said properties.
-This is a result of the classification of amenable simple \CA s (see \cite{GLNII} and \cite{EGLN}, for example).
-If $A$ is a separable simple \CA\, with weakly unperforated $K_0(A),$ then the Elliott invariant of $A$ and $A\otimes {\cal Z}$ are exactly the same.
-So the current program of classification of separable amenable simple \CA s is mainly for those of ${\cal Z}$-stable \CA s (i.e., $A\otimes {\cal Z}\cong A$).
+Let ${\cal Z}$ be the Jiang-Su algebra, a unital separable infinite dimensional simple amenable \CA\, with a unique tracial state such that its ordered $K$-theory is exactly the same as that of the complex field $\C$ (\cite{JS}).
+A \CA\, $A$ is ${\cal Z}$-stable, if $A$ is isomorphic to $A\otimes {\cal Z}$ as \CA s.
+It turns out that the only unital ${\cal Z}$-stable \CA\, in the UCT class which has the same properties that ${\cal Z}$ has as mentioned above is ${\cal Z}$ itself (up to isomorphism).
+This is a result of the classification of separable amenable simple \CA s (see \cite{GLNII} and \cite{EGLN}, for example).
+If $A$ is a separable simple \CA\, with weakly unperforated $K_0(A),$ then the Elliott invariant of $A$ and $A\otimes {\cal Z}$ are exactly the same (see \cite{GJS}).
+So the current program of classification of separable amenable simple \CA s is mainly for those ${\cal Z}$-stable \CA s.